mike4aday/SwiftlySalesforce/README.md

 }
 ```

 I expect that you'll find most of the methods you'll need in the file [`Connection+API.swift`](https://github.com/mike4aday/SwiftlySalesforce/blob/fc9a5cfd659537cdde34059df35e6b5a1f8f229d/Sources/SwiftlySalesforce/Connection+API.swift) but if you require more, you could create your own implementation of [`DataService`](https://github.com/mike4aday/SwiftlySalesforce/blob/fc9a5cfd659537cdde34059df35e6b5a1f8f229d/Sources/SwiftlySalesforce/DataService.swift) and override just the relevant methods.
-See the source files in the `Services` folder for examples of [`DataService`](https://github.com/mike4aday/SwiftlySalesforce/blob/fc9a5cfd659537cdde34059df35e6b5a1f8f229d/Sources/SwiftlySalesforce/DataService.swift) implementations that I created.
+See the source files in the `Sources/SwiftlySalesforce/Services` folder for examples of [`DataService`](https://github.com/mike4aday/SwiftlySalesforce/blob/fc9a5cfd659537cdde34059df35e6b5a1f8f229d/Sources/SwiftlySalesforce/DataService.swift) implementations that I created.

 Here are some examples of using the `Connection` class' convenience methods: